What is B2B Content Marketing?

 The term “business-to-business” makes it sound like one impersonal entity transmits data and statistics to another impersonal entity.
 Still, in reality, behind every corporate façade, there are…people.
 Whether B2C or B2B, everyone is writing content for human beings.

-So why the huge difference between B2C and B2B content marketing, then?
-Why is it that B2C content tends to be more fun, while B2B can be on the dull side?
+So why is there a huge difference between B2C and B2B content marketing?
+Why is it that B2C content tends to be more fun while B2B is sometimes on the dull side?

-Every business wants to be seen as an authoritative expert in their industry.
+Every business wants to be seen as an authoritative expert in its industry.
 And light-hearted humor just doesn’t convey that weight of authority.

-Just as it wouldn’t be appropriate to wear flip-flops to work when everyone else is wearing suits and ties or cracking scatological jokes at a business meeting with a big, important client.
-It’s just not appropriate to write a B2B blog post that’s nothing but emotion and humor.
-There needs to be substance to B2B content to generate leads and convince potential clients that you know your stuff.
+Just as it wouldn’t be appropriate to wear flip-flops to work when everyone else is in a nice suit, it’s just not appropriate to write a B2B blog post that’s nothing but emotion and humor.
+There needs to be substance to B2B content to generate leads and convince potential clients that you know what you’re talking about.

-That being said, business-people are all still humans.
+That being said, business people are all still humans.
 Just about every human would read something humorous, clever, or engaging rather than something dry and boring, even if it is about a critical business issue.
-It’s okay to crack some jokes at a business meeting – it helps break the ice and develop that relationship.
+It’s okay to crack some jokes at a business meeting—it helps break the ice and develop relationships.

 B2B Content Marketing Strategies

 This is why stories and jokes can’t be the main focus of your content writing.
 What you write has to provide information of value to your target audiences.
 That information can be couched in a story, or peppered with jokes, but it still needs to shine through as the main focus of the content.
 Make sure that every topic you write about will make a potential customer think, “Wow, I really do need to read that,” when they see the title.
 If you can manage to do that, you’ll be well on your way to creating content that’s truly valuable to your readers.